hegdeadithyak/PeerPay/README.md

 ## To do

-- [ ] Add Backend for DashBoard such that after signup and signin user should be redirected to Dashboard along with his friend and past transactions.
+- [ ] Dashboard to be fixed,One approach can be storing the UserId along with Token for searching it in the data base.

 ## Usage